FOREX-Risk aversion shores up yen, commodity currencies sag on declining oil

 sliding 0.8 percent overnight.

-fallen to as low as 109.120 on Monday when it shed nearly one
+having fallen to as low as 109.120 on Monday when it shed nearly

 The greenback had risen to a three-week high of 110.590 late